uidaholib/spec-docs/content/practices-procedures/publications.md

 1. Determine whether the item fits within the [Scope of Collections]({{ '/content/introduction/scope.html' | relative_url }}) and consult the Head.
 2. If adding to a book collection:
     - Place **green or orange bookmark** inside to identify the collection.
 Green = Day-NW; Orange = Idaho (or other collection).
 Located in processing room.
-    - Give item to cataloger so they add it in Alma.
+    - Give item to cataloger, who will add it in Alma.
 3. If **not** adding to Spec stacks, follow the *Retention Rule* noted in the Accession Record or Deed of Gift form.

 **If the publication *is* in Spec, but the recently donated copy is *signed*:**